Samson and Delilah poster

 Comparative Analysis

-Additional romance films include South Pacific, Last Night and Diana.
-For more Cecil B. DeMille analyses, see The Greatest Show on Earth, The Ten Commandments.
+Additional romance films include South Pacific, Dirty Dancing: Havana Nights and The Evening Star.
+For more Cecil B. DeMille analyses, see The Ten Commandments, The Greatest Show on Earth.

 Plot Points by Act